ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/xm02kle.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Following that, we'll RDP into the Client1 virtual machine and attempt to ping DC-1's IP address using PowerShell.
-This should be successful since we disabled DC-1's firewall, allowing the machine to respond to the ping.
-We'll use the ipconfig /all command on Client1 to confirm that DC-1 is configured as the DNS server for the virtual machine.
+Next, the Remote Desktop Protocol (RDP) will be used for the sake of making a connection by us to the Client1 virtual machine.
+After we are connected onward, we will attempt to ping the IP address of DC-1 by using PowerShell.
+Upon such connection, we will try to ping the entire IP address.
+The ping should work since the firewall was previously disabled on DC-1, enabling responses to ICMP requests.
+Also, we will definitely execute the ipconfig /all command on Client1 to confirm that DC-1 is properly configured as the specific DNS server for the virtual machine.
 </p>
 <br />